 A speech pathologist (SP) focuses on the mechanics of speech.
 The SP will encourage the individual to understand sounds and put them together to form words, and from there forming sentences and combining words.
 They will develop a plan for your child based on his/her needs.

-Picture cards are a preferred method of communication training because it can be used and understood universally.
+Picture cards are a preferred method of communication training because they can be used and understood universally.
 Other forms of AAC can potentially misconstrue the thoughts of the autistic individual.

 After reading this article, you should have a firm grasp on the topic of facilitated communication.
 Is it beneficial to children with autism?
 Before the question is answered let’s review some key points: